temidataspot/temidataspot/README.md

 *Looking for something specific?
 Search my repos by keyword, or drop a message!*

 ---
-- 🔭 I’m currently working on writing a statistics book
+-  I’m currently writing a statistics book
-- 👯 I’m looking to collaborate on Niche-based Automations
+-  I’m looking to collaborate on Niche-based Automations
-- 🤔 I’m looking for help with AWiDS
+-  I’m looking for help with AWiDS
-- 💬 Ask me about Statistics and how to make the perfect coffee
+-  Ask me about Statistics and how to make the perfect coffee
-- 📫 How to reach me: [Email](mailto:globaltemi98@gmail.com)
+-  How to reach me: [Email](mailto:globaltemi98@gmail.com)
-- 😄 Pronouns: SHE/HER
+-  Pronouns: SHE/HER
-- ⚡ Fun fact: I spend too much money on books.
+-  Fun fact: I spend too much money on books.

-## 📊 GitHub Stats
+##  GitHub Stats

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=temidataspot&show_icons=true&theme=radical" width="47%" />